twanh/nvim-pydoc/README.md

 - [ ] Allow for changing `q` keybinding
 - [ ] Change window height based on length of the `pydoc` output
 - [ ] Add option to use vertical split or horizontal split
+- [ ] Search for work on the cursor